5 Must-Try Caribbean Cocktails

 Dark ‘N’ Stormy – Bermuda

 In the 1860s, Bermuda’s famous Gosling’s Black Seal dark rum was perfected at the same time the island’s stationed British Royal Navy started making ginger beer from their port.
 It wasn’t long before the two beverages became acquainted.
-It’s said that a World War I sailor commented that the color of the drink reminded him of a storm cloud at sea, thus the cocktail found its name.
+It’s said that a World War I sailor commented that the color of the drink reminded him of a storm cloud at sea, which is how the cocktail found its name.
 Today, in order to be considered a true Dark ‘N’ Stormy, the drink must be made with Gosling’s Black Seal rum.

 Planter’s Punch – Jamaica

 The Island of "All Right" can be accredited for creating a number of our favorite tropical cocktails, but the most famous beverage to shake its way out of this paradise has to be Planter’s Punch, also widely known as Rum Punch.
 This drink has a long and celebrated history that dates back to colonial times.
 Thanks to pirates, this fruity concoction found its way to the harbors of America.
-Rumor has it Rum Punch was the drink of choice at the City Tavern in Philadelphia on the night of September 17, 1787, or the day the U.S. Constitution was signed.
+Rumor has it that Rum Punch was the drink of choice at the City Tavern in Philadelphia on the night of September 17, 1787—the day the U.S. Constitution was signed.
 So, sip on a piece of history with this recipe featuring three types of rum, grenadine, and pineapple, orange, and lime juices.

 Yellow Bird – Caribbean-wide Favorite

 The origins of this sunny-colored cocktail’s name and creator are unclear, but every island in the Caribbean can agree it’s delicious.
-Every destination puts their own special twist on it, but most recipes should always include rum, lime juice, a splash of orange juice, and Galliano liquor, which gives the drink its signature yellow color.
+Every destination puts their own special twist on it, but most recipes include rum, lime juice, a splash of orange juice, and Galliano liquor, which gives the drink its signature yellow color.

 Nothing goes better with sand, sun, and sea than a thirst-quenching tropical cocktail.
 Be sure to sip on these Caribbean crafted drinks on your next all-inclusive getaway to paradise.
 Contact your Liberty Travel consultant today to start planning.